Posted on

 There were plenty of stars within its ranks but without effective direction, the band would have not become the eminent force that it was.

 Despite all its achievements, the band did not survive the war intact.
 Bandsmen were constantly transferred to other units.
-Ultimately just a few were left at Camp Skokie Valley after a major transfer took place in December 1944.22 Thereafter the band was just a shell of its former self.
+Ultimately just a few were left at Camp Skokie Valley after a major transfer took place in December 1944.21 Thereafter the band was just a shell of its former self.

 German Prisoners of War

 Four places employed the PoWs at first.
 They were the Chemical Warfare Procurement District (CWPD), the Chicago Quartermaster Depot, the Chicago Signal Corps Depot, and the local Ordnance Service Command Shop.
 Largest of these employers was the Chicago CWPD where one hundred and twenty-five Germans repaired and salvaged gas masks.
-Their initial daily quota of six thousand pieces was later raised to seven thousand and five-hundred.23
+Their initial daily quota of six thousand pieces was later raised to seven thousand and five-hundred.22

 Liquidation

+Then in autumn 1946, a lucrative proposition presented itself to the FPDCC.
 Originally when the Federal Government signed the permit to use FPDCC land for Skokie Valley Park CCC Camp, in 1933, it agreed to restore the area to its original state once its activities ceased.
 This condition remained the same when the Army took over the facilities.

 This post is based on my master’s dissertation titled ‘Conflicted Heritage: Interrogating the Memory of Cook County’s ‘Prisoner of War Branch Camps’’, submitted in September 2019 to fulfill the University of Glasgow’s requirement for their MLitt of Conflict Archaeology and Heritage.